patrickdaumann/learnstuff/README.md

 # learnstuff
-repository for learning and trying stuff
+- repository for learning and trying stuff
+- check branches for different Subjects